 The dietary patterns of participants living on the island of Crete, Italy, and Greece were among the healthiest populations with the lowest rates of heart disease.
 These findings lead researchers to develop what is known now as the Mediterranean diet.

 Today, the Mediterranean diet is considered the gold standard of dietary eating patterns.
-You may also people refer to this diet as a Way of Eating (WOE) lifestyle.
+You may have heard people refer to this diet as a Way of Eating (WOE) lifestyle.

 It focuses on an overall eating pattern, not how many calories, protein, or carbs you are consuming.
 There are no strict calculating or overwhelming macros to count.